nickyiliwang0000/h/react-and-firebase/events.md

 It looks like the value of `this` is `null` inside of our `handleClick` method when we try to set our state!

 This is a particular quirk of JavaScript where the `this` value isn't bound when `handleClick` is called.
-Before, we could solve this issue by binding `this` to the function within our `constructor` method:
+Before, we could solve this issue by binding our methods to the component instance within our `constructor`:

 ```jsx
 class Counter extends Component {